AnmolVerma404/Microservices-with-Node-JS-and-React/README.md

   - In simple words a image is like a *repository* which we can clone/download/cache/use in our local machine from **Docker Hub**(Like *GitHub*).
   - The command to do this is
     - `docker run <image name> <command>`
+    - **Remember if you have same name image already present in docker hub under your name, rebuild the image to update the contant, or change the name**
     - The `command` is a action, which we can justify after the image name.
 It should be present in the container to run successfully.
   - For viewing current running container
     - For running a container use `docker run busybox ping google.com`